org-cloudbees-dragan/traditional-ha/README.md

 Use the private part in the Controller when defining credentials to connect to the agent.
 Choose credentials with username and private key.
 Username is jenkins.

-# Create a SSH Agent Node
+## Create a SSH Agent Node

+Note: Not required when using CasC

 ![createSSHAgent.png](docs/createSSHAgent.png)

-# Create a test Pipeline
+## Create a test Pipeline

+Note: Not required when using CasC

 Once the SSH Agent has been created you can create a simple Test Pipeline on the HA Controller